nrai14/Code_refactor/README.md

 Reviewing the project, it demonstrated the key importance of having an eye for detail to ensure proper coding practice is implemented at all times.
 There are always opportunities available to analyse and present cleaner code, which in turn feeds into honing my own abilities to build websites from scratch.

+Screenshot:

-Please see the final website post code refactoring here:
+Please see the final website here:

+## Installation

+N/A

+## Usage

+N/A

 ## License